imgag/ngs-bits/doc/tools/BedExtend.md

 ### BedExtend tool help
-	BedExtend (0.1-190-g94e4c3d)
+	BedExtend (0.1-222-g9be2128)

 	Extends the regions in a BED file.

 	Mandatory parameters:
 	  -n <int>     The number of bases to extend (on both sides of each region).

 	Optional parameters:
 	  -in <file>   Input BED file.
 If unset, reads from STDIN.
 	               Default value: ''
 	  -out <file>  Output BED file.
 If unset, writes to STDOUT.
 	               Default value: ''
 	  -fai <file>  Optional FASTA index file that determines the maximum position for each chromosome.
 	               Default value: ''

 	Special parameters:
 	  --help       Shows this help and exits.
 	  --version    Prints version and exits.
+	  --changelog  Prints changeloge and exits.
 	  --tdx        Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

+### BedExtend changelog
+	BedExtend 0.1-222-g9be2128

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)